braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/cloud_ingestion/connected_sources.md

 For more information on creating a segment with this source, see the [CDI Segments documentation]({{site.baseurl}}/user_guide/engagement_tools/segments/segment_extension/cdi_segments/).

-{% alert update %}
-Note that this feature is currently in Early Access for BigQuery, Databricks, Redshift, and Snowflake
-{% endalert %}

-{% alert important %}
+{% alert warning %}
 Because connected sources run on your data warehouse directly, you will incur all costs associated with running these queries in your data warehouse.
 Connected sources do not consume data points, and CDI segments do not consume SQL Segment credits.
 {% endalert %}

 ## Integrating connected sources

+{% alert important %}
+Connected sources is currently in early access for BigQuery, Databricks, Redshift, and Snowflake.
+{% endalert %}

 ### Step 1: Connect your resources